stackpress/inquire/docs/Connections.md

 A promise that resolves to the return value of the callback function.

-## PGLiteConnection
+## 4. PGLiteConnection

 The `PGLiteConnection` class provides a connection interface for interacting with PGLite databases.
+This connection class offers PostgreSQL compatibility in a lightweight, client-side environment.

 ```typescript
 import { PGlite } from '@electric-sql/pglite';